MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deploy-branch-office-workload.md

 To learn more, see [What is Azure IoT Edge](https://docs.microsoft.com/azure/iot-edge/about-iot-edge).

 ## Deploy branch office and edge
-This section describes at a high level how to acquire hardware for branch office and edge on Azure Stack HCI and use Windows Admin Center for management.
-It also covers enabling branch office and edge support, and deploying Azure IoT Edge to manage containers in the cloud.
+This section describes at a high level how to acquire hardware for branch office and edge deployments on Azure Stack HCI and use Windows Admin Center for management.
+It also covers deploying Azure IoT Edge to manage containers in the cloud.

 ### Step 1: Acquire hardware from the Azure Stack HCI Catalog
 Refer to your specific hardware instructions for this step.
 For more information, reference your preferred Microsoft hardware partner in the [Azure Stack HCI Catalog](https://hcicatalog.azurewebsites.net).